 Carbon Trust also manages programmes that are moving marine energy towards full scale, commercial deployment.
 The Marine Renewables Proving Fund provided financial and technical support for full-scale demonstration of promising wave and tidal devices.
 We are currently administering the Scottish Government's Marine Renewables Commercialisation Fund (MRCF) which will provide £18 million of capital support for projects that will accelerate the deployment of commercial-scale wave and tidal stream energy arrays in Scottish Waters or support innovative enabling technologies or infrastructure that will de-risk future arrays.

-More recently, the Marine Farm Accelerator programme has been launched by the Carbon Trust in collaboration with the Offshore Renewable Energy Catapult centre to accelerate development and proving of essential technology for marine energy first arrays and enable future cost savings.
+More recently, the Marine Farm Accelerator programme was launched by the Carbon Trust in collaboration with the Offshore Renewable Energy Catapult centre to accelerate development and proving of essential technology for marine energy first arrays and enable future cost savings.
 The Marine Farm Accelerator is a joint industry programme – Carbon Trust is working with industry partners to agree innovation areas, then to support research, demonstration and deployment of technologies that will reduce risk and cost for early wave and tidal arrays.

 Carbon Trust has invested in marine energy developers and provided support through our Entrepreneurs Fast Track scheme, building long term relationships with innovators.
 We were also a founding funder of the European Marine Energy Centre in Orkney.
 To learn more about the industry see our Accelerating Marine Energy Report (2011).

 Our report Accelerating Marine Energy provides our view on how the cost of wave and tidal energy can be brought down by supporting innovation in devices and in the supply chain, and case studies of technologies supported by the Marine Energy Accelerator.